mdo/css-perf/README.md

 - Flexbox is interesting, and this test doesn't make full use of available flexbox properties for the columns.
 - Tables are super impractical for grids because there is no perf gain when using `table-layout: fixed;`, a property that tells the browser to only scrape a table's first row of cells to determine *every* cell's width for super fast rendering.

 **Conclusion?** Floats have been CSS stable for many years, and I see no reason to move away.
+That said, I have no idea why the numbers are so crazy different between Safari and Chrome—especially for `float`s and `inline-block`.

 ---